Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

-Second, the reservoir is chosen to be large with respect to $d_{\alpha,\beta}$.
-In three dimensions, we choose the dimensions $L_x=L_y=100\:r$ in the orthogonal direction to the end-to-end distance, whereas the longitudinal direction to $d_{\alpha,\beta}$ is taken to be larger, i.e., $L_z=200\:r$.
-In two dimensions, we choose $L_x=400\:r$ in the longitudinal direction and $L_y=200\:r$ in the orthogonal direction.
+We first discuss the geometrical parameters of the simulation.
+The filament has a length $L=\ell\:r$ with $\ell=100$, which for a TASEP model is large enough to keep finite size effects of the order of a few percents~\cite{Derrida92,Kolomeisky}.
+In the simulations, the filament is located in the middle of the reservoir to ensure isotropy of the particle concentration and limiting boundary effects.
+The reservoir is chosen large enough with respect to $d_{\alpha,\beta}$ and $r$.
+In three dimensions, we choose the dimensions orthogonal direction to the filament equal to $L_x=L_y=100\:r$, whereas the longitudinal direction parallel to $d_{\alpha,\beta}$ is taken to be larger, i.e., $L_z=200\:r$.
+In two dimensions, we set $L_x=400\:r$ in the longitudinal direction and $L_y=200\:r$ in the orthogonal direction.
 Note that the gradient of ribosomes in the reservoir induced by the transport on the filament is expected to be larger along the longitudinal direction to $d_{\alpha,\beta}$.
-This is why this dimension is chosen larger than the orthogonal directions.
+This is why the longitudinal dimension is chosen larger than the orthogonal directions.
 With these reservoir dimensions, boundary effects are small as the system is large with respect to the gradient of particles.
-The reflecting boundary conditions are implemented as follows: if the update of a Brownian particle leads to a position outside of the box, the move is rejected.
+Indeed, from Fig.~\ref{currentDist} we can conclude that for linear dimensions larger than $20r$ the effects of confinement are negligable and the reservoir can be considered infinitely large.